Homotopy properties of regular mappings into real retract rational varieties: Rational H-spaces

-One can now analogously show that $\mu$ extends to a regular mapping on a neighbourhood of $\{0\}\times Y$ and that the mapping $\mu(0,y)$ considered as a function of $y$ is homotopic to the identity relatively to $\{0\}$ as well.
-This finishes the proof. \end{proof} \end{thm}
+One can now analogously show that $\mu$ extends to a regular mapping on a neighbourhood of $\{0\}\times Y$ and that the mapping $\mu(0,y)$ considered as a function of $y$ is homotopic to the identity relative to $\{0\}$ as well.
+Since the property of being regular is local \cite[Proposition 3.2.3]{bochnakRealAlgebraicGeometry1998}, it follows that $\mu$ can be extended to a regular mapping defined on a neighbourhood $A$ of $Y\times \{0\}\cup \{0\}\times Y$.
+The extension satisfies the desired conditions. \end{proof} \end{thm}